estuary/flow/site/docs/concepts/derivations.md

-Then, source the same collection again with a read delay: if the register timestamp isn't more recent than the delayed source reading, then the sensor failed to produce a measurement.
+Then, source the same collection again with a read delay: if the register timestamp isn't more recent than the delayed source reading, the sensor failed to produce a measurement.

 Flow read delays are very efficient and scale better than managing very large numbers of fine-grain timers.

 [Learn more from the Citi Bike idle bikes example](https://github.com/estuary/flow/blob/master/examples/citi-bike/idle-bikes.flow.yaml)

-## Read Priority
+## Read priority

-Sometimes its required that _all_ documents of a source collection are processed by a transformation before _any_ documents of some other source collection are processed, regardless of their relative publishing time.
+Sometimes it's necessary for _all_ documents of a source collection to be processed by a transformation before _any_ documents of some other source collection are processed, regardless of their relative publishing time.
-For example, a collection may have corrections which should be applied before the historical data of another collection is re-processed.
+For example, a collection may have corrections that should be applied before the historical data of another collection is re-processed.

-Transformation priorities allow for expressing the relative processing priority of a derivations various transformations.
+Transformation priorities allow you to express the relative processing priority of a derivation's various transformations.
 When priorities are not equal, _all_ available source documents of a higher-priority transformation are processed before _any_ source documents